Anticancer gene: History

-TP-53 (Figure 6) is a gene that encodes for the protein p53; this protein is a tumor suppressor. p53 was discovered in 1979 stemming from a study involving cancer immunology and the role of viruses in some cancers.
+TP-53 is a gene that encodes for the protein p53; this protein is a tumor suppressor. p53 was discovered in 1979 stemming from a study involving cancer immunology and the role of viruses in some cancers.
 The protein was so named because it was measured to have a weight of 53 kDa.
 This study was conducted by David Philip Lane and technician Alan K. Roberts, in Lionel V. Crawford's lab in London.
 It was seen in this study that p53 could bind to viral tumor antigens.
 This information was corroborated during the same year when a separate study found that p53 had immunoreactivity with serum from tumors containing antibodies.
 This later study was run by Daniel I. H. Linzer and Arnold J. Levine out of Princeton University.
-Further papers came out around the same time all mentioning the discovery of a tumor suppressing protein.
+Further papers came out around the same time all mentioning the discovery of a tumor-suppressing protein.
 While p53 was first officially identified in 1979, many labs in previous years had come across the same protein, without knowing what it was.
 In the mid-1970s, a scientist by the name of Peter Tegtmeyer happened upon a protein with an approximate size of 50 kDa.
 However, because he was focusing his studies on SV40, a tumor-causing virus affecting monkeys and humans, he did not pay much attention to this protein.